nualagr/the-lord-of-the-rings-game/README.md

 - Languages:

   * [HTML5](http://en.wikipedia.org/wiki/HTML5).
-Used to create the structure of the website.
+Used to create the structure of the game page, the 404 page and the in-game modals.
   * [CSS3](http://en.wikipedia.org/wiki/CSS).
-Used to style the site.
+Used to add style to the website.
   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 Used to create the dynamic, interactive elements of the website.

 - Websites
   * [Am I Responsive](http://ami.responsivedesign.is/).
-Used to create the mock-up image at the top of this document which shows the site as it would behave when viewed on desktop, mobile and tablet devices.
+Used to create the mock-up image showing the site as it would behave when viewed on desktop, mobile and tablet devices.
   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
-Used to choose a colour scheme.
+Used to analyse the film poster and choose a suitable colour scheme for the site.
   * [Font Awesome](https://fontawesome.com/).
-Used to source the free icons that were used for the social media links in the footer and for the mute icon.
+Used to source the free icons that were used for the social media links in the footer and for the mute, home and help buttons.
   * [Font Space](https://fontspace.com/).
-Used to source the One Ring Font used to create the design on the back of the Mordor pack playing cards.
+Used to source the One Ring Font that was used to create the design on the back of the Mordor pack playing cards.
   * [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator).
-Used to create the Web Font Kit for the Ringbearer font.
+Used to create the Web Font Kit for the *Ringbearer Medium* font.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
-Used extensively throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
+Used throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
   * [Google Fonts](https://fonts.google.com/).
-Used to choose and source the fonts used throughout the site.
+Used to choose and source the font used in the body of the site.
   * [Github](https://github.com/).
 Used to host the deployed site and used as a respository for all previous versions of the build.
   * [Gitpod](https://www.gitpod.io/).
-Online IDE used to build and develop the website.
+This online IDE was used to build and develop the website.
   * [jQuery](https://jquery.com/).
-The JavaScript library was used to traverse the DOM tree, event handling and CSS animation.
+This JavaScript library was used to traverse the DOM and used for dynamic event handling.
   * [Optimizilla](https://imagecompressor.com/).
 Used to compress the images to improve site loading times.
   * [Slack](code-institute-room.slack.com).
-Used during all phases of development and testing to find the answers to questions and the solutions to problems enountered.
+Used during development and testing to find the solutions to problems enountered.
   * [SP-Studio](https://www.sp-studio.de/).
-Used to create the Lord of the Rings themed character images.
+Used to create *The Lord of the Rings* themed character images on the game cards.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
-  * [TinyPNG](https://tinypng.com/).
-Used to compress the images to improve site loading times.
+  * [Vecteezy](https://www.vecteezy.com/vector-art/229817-vector-beautiful-landscape-illustration).
+Used to source the background image for the 404 page.
   * [Vectorstock](https://www.vectorstock.com/).
-Used to source the White Tree of Gondor image used for the back of the game cards.
+Used to source the 'White Tree of Gondor' image used for the back of the game cards.
   * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator).
 Used to validate the CSS file.
   * [W3C HTML Validation Service](https://validator.w3.org/).
 Used to validate the HTML files.

 - Frameworks
   * [Bootstrap Framework](https://getbootstrap.com/).
 Used to structure the website layout and ensure that it was responsive on all devices.
-  * [Jasmine](https://en.wikipedia.org/wiki/Jasmine_(JavaScript_testing_framework)).
-JavaScript testing framework used to create the testing suite.

 - APIs
   * [The Lord of the Rings API](https://the-one-api.dev/).
 Used to source the character information displayed as a prize upon completion of level three.

 - Apps:
   * [Balsamiq](https://balsamiq.com/).
 Used to create the project wireframes.
   * [Inkscape](https://inkscape.org/).
-Used to edit the FontAwesome ring icon that was used as the Favicon.
+Used to edit the FontAwesome ring icon that was used as the Favicon and used to create the game cards by combining the
+  SP Studio images with the characters' names typed in the *Ringbearer Medium* font.

 ##### back to [top](#table-of-contents)
 ---

 ## Testing
-To ensure that the site contains valid HTML, the HTML code was checked by direct input using the [W3C Markup Validation Service](https://validator.w3.org/).
+To ensure that the site contains valid HTML, the HTML code was checked by directly input the code into the [W3C Markup Validation Service](https://validator.w3.org/).
 The site has no errors.

 ![alt text](documentation/readme-images/html-validator-no-errors.png "HTML Validator No Errors Returned")
 <br>

-To check that the CSS file contained valid code it was inputted directly into the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+To check that the CSS file contains valid code it was also directly input into the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 The style.css file returned no errors.

 ![alt text](documentation/readme-images/css-validator-no-errors.png "CSS Validator No Errors Returned")